-The Vera Cruz man recently asked the Upper Milford Board of Supervisors to let him opt out of the ongoing Vera Cruz Sewer Project.
+The Vera Cruz man recently of the ongoing .
 He came to last night’s Supervisor’s meeting hoping for the board's response to his request.

 Supervisor Robert Sentner, who was running the meeting on Mohr’s behalf, said: “I think we should wait until Dan comes back.
 It’s not fair for only two of us to vote.”

 Christman, 3311 Main Road East, approached the board at the June 7 meeting to request the exemption because his house sits more than 500 feet from the road and his 11-acre property has a fully functional and relatively new sand mound.